Kriskris9/Work-Day-Scheduler/README.md

 ## Usage

+To use this work day scheduler, you can click on one of the time slots and enter any important event or meetings for that time.
+To save the event, you can click on the save icon button.
+During the work day, you can tell what time it is based on the color of the slot.
+Present time slot will be red, past time slot will be grey, and future time slot will be green.
+You can open and close the application and you will still be able to see the events within each time slot.

 ## Credits

 I would like to give credit to my friends Michael Huang, Michael Radar, and Emma Daily for helping me complete this homework.